Managing Aquatic Wildlife Safely & Legally

 MOSQUITO MANAGEMENT & REMOVAL SERVICES

 Mosquitos are dangerous because they can carry deadly diseases.
-Aside from that, they are extremely annoying and known to bite and lay hundreds of eggs at a time.
+Besides that, they are extremely annoying and are known to bite and lay hundreds of eggs at a time.

 Fortunately, there are plenty of ways our team can help you effectively manage mosquito populations.
 These mosquito control methods include:

-- Creating a vegetative buffer surrounding your water feature to attract dragonflies, which prey on mosquitoes.
+• Creating a vegetative buffer around your water feature to attract dragonflies that prey on mosquitoes.

-- Installing a fountain or aeration system.
+• Installing a fountain or aeration system.
 Mosquito larvae need still water, so creating movement in the water feature will help prevent the development of an increased mosquito population.

 ZEBRA AND QUAGGA MUSSEL SERVICES

 Zebra and quagga mussels are small freshwater mollusks that have distinct zigzag patterns on their shells.
-It’s important that you take steps to eradicate the population because they reproduce rapidly.
-Here are some Zebra and Quagga mussel control strategies that we can help you implement:
+It’s important that you take steps to control their population because they reproduce rapidly.
+Here are some mussel control strategies that we can help you implement: